Kaushik-Ravibaskar/EE2003-Experiments/README.md

 * Expt 2: Floating point addition (32-bit version)

 The goal of the experiment was to implement a floating point adder in Verilog to take 2, 32-b values as input, interpret them as IEEE-754 floating point values, and add them.
-All the excpetional cases were handled using some conventions which is mentioned in the code.
+All the exceptional cases were handled using some conventions which is mentioned in the code.

 * Expt 3: Single Cycle Implementation using RISC-V architechture (32-bit version)